Flax Seed Eggs? What's That?

 Some people could easily stop buying many of the supplements they purchase if they would add ground flax seed to their daily diets.
-In a sealed container, the seed stores at room temperature in its own shell and making flax meal couldn’t be easier.
+In a sealed container the seed stores at room temperature in its own shell.
+Making flax meal couldn’t be easier.

 Do yourself a flavor and make this bountiful, nutty tasting grain a part of your daily food intake.
 Get experience with flax seed’s benefits and you’ll be recruiting others to join your crusade for enjoying good foods and better health!

 Flax Seed Egg Replacement–Easy!